SIRA Logo

 Chair, Nancy Milne, OAM

-Currently Chair of the Accounting Professional and Ethical Standards Board, Securities Exchange Guarantee Corporation, and the State Insurance Regulatory Authority (SIRA) Compulsory Third Party Premium Committee, Ms Milne is also an Independent Member of the SIRA Audit and Risk Committee and Director of the ALE Property Group, and a member of the Asbestos Safety and Eradication Council and Pacific Opera.
-She is a Director of the Benevolent Society.
+Currently, Nancy is Chair of the Accounting Professional and Ethical Standards Board and the SIRA CTP Premium Committee.
+Nancy is also a member of the Asbestos Safety and Eradication Council.
+She is a Director of the Benevolent Society and FBR Limited.

 Member, Chris Latham